Keba87/little_lemon_capstone_project/README.md

 git clone https://github.com/Keba87/little-lemon-restaurant.git
 or download zip file

-2. In the project directory, you can run:
-Installation
+2. Installation
 To install the necessary dependencies, use:
 **npm install**
 This will install all required packages to run the application.

-3. Running Tests
+4. Running Tests
 To execute tests, use:
 **npm test**
 This command will run the test suite for the project.

-4. Starting the Application
+5. Starting the Application
 To start the application, use:
 **npm start**
 The app will be served at http://localhost:3000.